vigneshkomma/kubernetes-web-project/README.md

 # Kubernetes WordPress & MySQL Multi-Container Infrastructure

-A production-ready, local DevOps project demonstrating how to deploy a scalable, multi-container web application architecture on Kubernetes using standard manifests.
+A local DevOps project demonstrating how to deploy a scalable, multi-container web application architecture on Kubernetes using standard manifests.

 This project provisions a classic 2-tier application infrastructure featuring a stateless WordPress frontend scaled for high availability, alongside a stateful, persistent MySQL database backend.